 Using new technology and building on the work of scientists who had come before him, Hubble was able to measure with great accuracy the distances between earth and certain pulsating stars in what we now call the Andromeda Galaxy.
 These pulsating stars, called Cepheid variables, brighten and dim at very regular intervals.
 When observed over time, they can be used to calculate distances in space.

-After observing these stars, Hubble found that they were too far away to be part of the Milky Way and concluded that the nebula that housed them, previously thought to exist within our galaxy, was in fact a galaxy all on its own.
+After observing these stars, Hubble found that they were too far away to be part of the Milky Way and concluded that the nebula that housed them, previously thought to exist within our galaxy, was in fact a galaxy all its own.

 Hubble’s discovery helped give weight to the existing “island universe” theory, and it drastically altered our perception of the scale of the universe.